All About Aldi Stores

 In March of 2016, Aldi FINALLY began accepting credit cards (Visa, MasterCard, Discover, American Express).
 In addition, most Aldi locations accept EBT (food stamps) cards and debit cards, Aldi gift certificates and, of course, cash.
 NO checks or WIC, though.

-And they’ll let you get up to $200 cash back – for any purchase amount – from your debit card.
+With any purchase amount, pay with a debit card and get up to $200 cash back.
 Now you don’t have to stop at the ATM!